HospitalRun/planning/Requirements/v1_0/Operation-Report.md

 * this report can be supplemented with a custom form

 1. Patient ID
 2. Patient Last name
 3. Patient First Name
 4. Date of Operation
 5. Surgeon   (drop down)
 6. Assistants (drop down - doctors)
-7. pre-op Diagnosis
+7. pre-op Diagnosis (from the plan)
 8. post-op Diagnosis  (pre-populated from the current patient diagnosis)
 9. Procedures performed (free form text)
 10. Procedures performed (one or more from drop down list)
-11. Case complexity - Actual (number from 1-10)
+11. Case complexity - Actual (free form)
 12. Complications
 13. Notes